 The Alaska Species Ranking System is a prioritization tool that assesses the conservation status of native vertebrates in Alaska.
 It was developed in collaboration with the Alaska Department of Fish and Game’s Threatened, Endangered, and Diversity (TED) Program.
 The goal of the ASRS is to provide detailed information on the conservation needs of Alaska’s wildlife to help the TED program and their partners set priorities for wildlife conservation and inform Alaska’s Wildlife Action Plan.

 The Guide to the Alaska Species Ranking System provides a quick overview of how species are ranked.
 For a more comprehensive explanation of the ASRS, please see the Final Report.

 Looking for more?

-Additional range maps are available from the Wildlife Data Portal.
+Range maps are available from the Wildlife Data Portal (compatible with Google Chrome and Microsoft Edge).
 References cited in the Conservation Reports can be viewed on our online reference library.
 Can’t find the report you’re looking for?
-Reach out to us and we’ll do our best to help!
+Reach out to us and we’ll do our best to help.